contentful/apps/examples/default-values-backend/README.md

 ```

 This step will
 - Install dependencies
+- Create an app definition in your contentful organization
 - Generate public and private keys for your app
-- Create an app definition in your contentful organization
 - Install the app to the space and environment you specified
 - Setup a webhook that listens for new entries

-This step puts a new public and private key pair under `./keys`.
+This new private RSA key generated will be stored under `./keys`.

 5. Run the backend App!